La Belle Noiseuse: Cast

+Production

+Principal photography began from 7 July 1990 to 30 August 1990.

 Reception

 The film won the Grand Prix at the 1991 Cannes Film Festival.

 The film received critical acclaim, and occasioned much comment on Béart's extensive onscreen nudity and director Rivette's characteristic use of a long running time (almost four hours).

 Chicago Sun-Times film critic Roger Ebert added the film to his Great Movies collection in April 2009.

 The film holds an approval rating of 100% on review aggregator site Rotten Tomatoes based on 29 reviews, with a weighted average of 8.08/10.
 The website's critics consensus reads: "A sensual and hypnotic masterpiece, La Belle Noiseuse luxuriates in its four-hour run time while holding audience attention."

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

 Alternative version

 Rivette used alternative takes from the film and made changes in the scene order to produce a shorter, 125-minute version, La Belle Noiseuse: Divertimento, for television.
 This version was also released theatrically in some countries.